 What is your kid eating when you're not in the picture?
 If you don't provide your kid with fun, nutritious, and flavorful snacks, odds are they'll find their way to the junk food.

-Every parent wants their kids to eat right.
+There you have it!
+Easy, delicious, and secretly healthy.
+Perfect, because every parent wants their kids to eat right.
 At the same time, though, there are only so many hours in the day.
 That's why we went searching for the quickest and most kid-friendly snacks we could find.
 Most of these are so simple you can even get your kid involved in the preparation!